facebook/react-native-website/docs/integration-with-existing-apps.md

 ### Network Security Config (API level 28+)

-> Starting with Android 9 (API level 28), cleartext support (http) is disabled by default, this prevents your application from connecting to the React Native packager.
+> Starting with Android 9 (API level 28), cleartext traffic is disabled by default; this prevents your application from connecting to the React Native packager.
 These changes add domain rules that specifically allow cleartext traffic to the packager IPs.

 #### 1. Create the following resource files